LiamWray00/SOAR-Automation-n8n/Journal/Day-3.md

 ---

 ## Key Takeaways
-- Always use a persistent Docker volume — `--rm` deletes everything on stop
+- Always use a persistent Docker volume like `--rm` because it deletes everything on stop
 - `--restart unless-stopped` handles power outages and unclean shutdowns automatically
 - AbuseIPDB correctly identified a Tor exit node with score 100 vs Google DNS at score 0
 - SMTP is simpler than OAuth for local self-hosted n8n